Only clean your shower doors twice a year and have them sparkling clean all year long!? What’s the secret? Well, let me tell you…

-In our house we have a lot of bathrooms, five total (I think you can understand why we have a cleaning service).
-We have three bathrooms that have showers, and two half baths.
+In our house, we have a lot of bathrooms, five total (I think you can understand why we have a cleaning service).
+We have three bathrooms that have showers and two half baths.
 When we moved in, one of the bathrooms had just been renovated, and while the tub was an expensive imported soaking tub, the shower was not anything fancy.
 At all.
-A less than wonderful job was done to finish the shower with a short floor ledge, and no shower doors – not even a curtain pole!
+A less-than-wonderful job was done to finish the shower with a short floor ledge and no shower doors – not even a curtain pole!

 The master bath had frameless doors, and Hubby and I liked that look.
-We decided to install a frameless door (and side wall between the shower and tub) in that supposedly “completed” shower.
+We decided to install a frameless door (and a side wall between the shower and tub) in that supposedly “completed” shower.

 Well, anyone with glass shower doors knows this sparkling clean will not last long.